 Your relatives don’t just have to babysit.
 Many homeschool moms, particularly second-generation homeschoolers, find their parents more than happy to help with schooling a few days a week.

-- Don’t stress out about it!
+3. Don’t stress out about household management!

 One homeschool mom wrote that she needed to manage her expectations, which helped her adjust during this time.